Blockchain Technology in Real Estate Industry

 As a result, our demo app was a .NET Core web service working with Ethereum compatible smart contracts that were temporarily running based on Rinkeby.

-The Arcadia team managed to develop a prototype of an app that enabled safe real estate transactions, in just three weeks.
+The Software Country team managed to develop a prototype of an app that enabled safe real estate transactions, in just three weeks.
 Thanks to blockchain, any user now can get true information on who uploaded the document, who it was forwarded to, and whether anyone made changes to it.
-Our client highly valued our solution; currently, we are still successfully working on this project.
+Our client highly valued our solution.

 Related CasesRead all